Apostata/Fluter-Flame---game-dev/BreakingABlock.md

 };
 ```

 now we can check if a block belongs to a group of blocks, and get some default properties for it, like isBreakable, isCollidable, baseMiningSpeed.
-Then update the `initializeBlockBreakingComponent` method at `components/block_component.dart` to check if the block is breakable, isCollidable your mining speed.
+Then update the `initializeBlockBreakingComponent` method to add the mining speed and `onTapDown`  to check if the block is breakable at `components/block_component.dart` .
 ```dart
 class BlockComponent extends SpriteComponent with Tappable {
   ...